mlgs45/mlgs45/README.md

 ## Introduction

 Hello and welcome to my github !
-I am CEO of [VoxM](https://www.voxm.live/), a solution for media and brands to collect, analyze and exploit audience and community participation.
+I am CEO of [VoxM](https://www.voxm.live/), a solution for media (likes Groupe TF1, Groupe M6/RTL, FranceTV, Radio France...) and brands to collect, analyze and exploit audience and community participation.

 In parallel, I am currently an student at [Wild Code School](https://www.wildcodeschool.com/fr-FR) to improve my ability to do developments.
 I am always looking to learn new things.